 In setting good health habits, students are not permitted to smoke or use alcohol or drugs when at school, on a school-organised activity, or when wearing school uniform.
-All senior students and their parents sign an agreement about their attendance, work ethic, uniform, behaviour and commitment to the College.

 Positive Peer Relations

 Through our interactions we aim to foster a healthy culture in which high levels of achievement take place within a positive social environment.
 Our Positive Peers Relations Policy is designed to promote high standards of behaviour for our students based on cooperation, mutual responsibility and self-discipline, and to promote positive, inclusive relationships among students.
 This policy, enacted both within the curriculum and co-curricular programs, is designed to be respectful of the dignity and rights of each student and to provide learning opportunities that are responsive to the student's unique growth and development.